Electing a Tax Treaty

 1. Verify that your country is eligible for tax treaty benefits with the U.S. Here you will find a complete list of all countries with which the U.S. holds a tax treaty, as well as specifications and exceptions (i.e payment limits, time restraints).

-2. If you are eligible for tax treaty benefits, you must complete Form 8233 – Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Non-Resident Alien Individual.
+2. If you are eligible for tax treaty benefits, you must complete the 8233 form.

 ** If you do not have either an SSN or ITIN, please allow yourself 4-8 weeks for processing to obtain one.
-This can, and should, be done in your home country, prior to your departure to the U.S., in order to allow enough time to obtain a taxpayer number and elect for treaty benefits BEFORE your first payment.
+This can, and should be done in your home country, prior to your arrival into the U.S. in order to allow enough time to obtain a taxpayer number and elect for treaty benefits.

 For instructions on how to obtain a U.S. Social Security Number or Individual Taxpayer Identification Number, please click below: